error404-beep/Redis-protocol-python/README.md

 # Redis-protocol-python
 A simple server script that accepts and interacts using the [Redis Protocol](https://redis.io).
+This was made to complete the CodeCraftors' [Build your own Redis](https://codecrafters.io/challenges) challenge.

 ## How to use
 * Run the _server.py_ script in a new terminal